August 7, 2019

 6. Strengthen your core, back, and legs (and everything else)

-This may seem a bit paradoxical, but if done correctly (i.e. with solid technique), lifting for strength can really help stabilize and support your entire body.
+This may seem paradoxical, but if done correctly, with solid technique, lifting for strength really helps stabilize and support your entire body.
 For example, you should be doing:

 - Deadlifts